Social Media Guidelines & Policy

 - Reward.
-Tweet updates about special offers, and time-sensitive information.
+Tweet time-sensitive information and updates about special offers.

 - Demonstrate wider leadership and know-how.
 Reference articles and links about the bigger picture as it relates to the university.

 Video is a highly engaging format, and YouTube provides an important platform for dialogue.
-Online video should feature simple, easy-to-understand content that has the potential to go “viral,” a term used to describe the voluntary sharing or embedding of information by users on their own Web sites, blogs and social networking profiles.
+Online video should feature simple, easy-to-understand content.

 - Variety of formats accepted.
-YouTube enables videos to be uploaded that are high definition, up to 2 GB in size, up to 15 minutes in length and come in a wide variety of formats.
+YouTube enables videos to be uploaded that come in a wide variety of formats and are high definition, up to 2 GB in size, and up to 15 minutes in length.

 - Create engaging content.
 The key to building an audience is to provide content that is useful, entertaining and relevant.
 Particularly relevant content for the university might feature: student or faculty work, class projects, university events or expert advice.
 Avoid “talking heads.”